webix-hub/docs/data/desktop/chart_operations.md

         }
 ~~~

-Additionally, you can sefine a **counter** that sets the starting position of the new items to observe dataset integrity.
+Additionally, you can define a **counter** that sets the starting position of the new items to observe dataset integrity.

 ##Item Deletion